canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 ### All the pieces

 Then, you can create a method put everything in place.
-You apply all _skippers_ in every page, so you only keep relevant information.
-After that, you run all _parsers_ in the appropriate pages and lines from the output of _skippers_.
+You apply all **skippers** in every page to keep relevant only the information.
+After that, you run all **parsers** in the appropriate pages and lines from the output of **skippers**.

 ```csharp
 public Dictionary<string, Dictionary<string, string>> Parse(List<List<String>> lines)